-Your Optometrist in Kansas Treats Pink Eye
+Your Optometrist Treats Pink Eye

 Don't allow an annoying and uncomfortable eye condition persist any longer.
 See us at Epic Vision Center and have a thorough eye exam to properly diagnose your pink eye.
 Pink eye, or conjunctivitis, is one of those fairly common eye issues that appear when your immune system is taxed, or you've been in contact with other individuals who have pink eye.
 It is a highly contagious condition.